Conservatives push back on Washington’s COVID-19 restrictions with protests and legislation

 “We’re protesting the unconstitutional way that this session is going to be conducted, with locking the public out, specifically of the legislative building,” Miller, 40, an engineering technician and Bremerton resident, said in an interview.

-Miller — who organized one of last spring’s protests at the Capitol against pandemic restrictions — cited Article 2, Section 11 of the state Constitution.
+Miller — who organized one of last spring’s protests at the Capitol against pandemic restrictions — cited Article 2, Section 11 of the state constitution.
 Part of that section states that, “The doors of each house shall be kept open, except when the public welfare shall require secrecy.”

 That specific language originally came from Wisconsin’s constitution in 1889, according to Hugh Spitzer, a professor at the University of Washington School of Law, “and we don’t have any Washington court decisions on it.”